ziggybaz/Booking/README.md

 # Booking
-Creating a booing database using firebase
+Creating a booking database using firebase